 Where do I display the receipt on my scooter or motorcycle?

 The City offers a complimentary Pay and Display Receipt Holder for motorcycles and scooters that are available at all Client Service Centres and at City Hall.
 By using this holder, you reduce the chance of someone taking your receipt.
 These holders are also available at various motorcycle and scooter stores.
-A list of these locations, along with additional information is available in the Parking section.

 Are there any discounted rates for motorcycles or scooters?